travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Data Structures/music_info.md

 ## chaos_v

-***Data Type:** unsigned short[8]*
+***Data Type:** unsigned short[] - array length depends on the game*

 ***Purpose:***

-[Groove radar Chaos](https://dancedancerevolution.fandom.com/wiki/Groove_Radar#Chaos) values - there are 8 elements in this array, containing 1 value for each single chart difficulty, and 1 for each doubles chart difficulty.
+[Groove radar Chaos](https://dancedancerevolution.fandom.com/wiki/Groove_Radar#Chaos) values - there is 1 value for each single chart difficulty, and 1 for each doubles chart difficulty.

 ## freeze_v

-***Data Type:** unsigned short[8]*
+***Data Type:** unsigned short[] - array length depends on the game*

 ***Purpose:***

-[Groove radar Freeze](https://dancedancerevolution.fandom.com/wiki/Groove_Radar#Freeze) values - there are 8 elements in this array, containing 1 value for each single chart difficulty, and 1 for each doubles chart difficulty.
+[Groove radar Freeze](https://dancedancerevolution.fandom.com/wiki/Groove_Radar#Freeze) values - there is 1 value for each single chart difficulty, and 1 for each doubles chart difficulty.

 ## title